A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Experiments and Results

 \subsection{Setup and preprocessing}

-We follow Sechidis et al.~\cite{Sechidis2011} and first split the PRO-ACT dataset into a training, validation and test set by 70\%, 10\%, and 20\% using a stratified procedure, balanced to ensure that event times and censoring rates are consistent across the three datasets and the $K$ events.
+We follow Sechidis et al.~\cite{Sechidis2011} and first split the dataset into a training, validation and test set by 70\%, 10\%, and 20\% using a stratified procedure.
+This ensures that the event times and censoring rates are consistent across the three sets and the $K$ events.
 The stratification procedure uses a random seed (0-9).
-After splitting the data, we impute missing values using sample mean for real-valued covariates or mode for categorical covariates based on the training set only.
+After splitting the data, we impute missing values using the sample mean for real-valued covariates or the mode for categorical covariates based on the training set only.
 A list of missing values is available in the Supplement (\nameref{S2_Table}).
 After imputing missing values, we encode categorical covariates using a one-hot encoding strategy and apply a $z$-score data normalization to speed up the training process and improve stability.
-We do not perform any outlier detection.
+No outlier detection was performed.

 Our evaluation procedure consists of training five survival models on the training set and evaluating them on the holdout test set.
-For evaluation fairness, we do not perform hyperparameter optimization for specific models, but configure all models with sensible default parameters.
+For evaluation fairness, we do not perform hyperparameter optimization for specific models, but instead configure all models with sensible default parameters.
 A list of hyperparameters is available in the Supplement (\nameref{S3_Table}).
 For deep learning models, we use a single hidden layer with 32 nodes.
 For methods that support it, we use early stopping during training to terminate the process if the validation loss does not improve for 10 consecutive epochs.
 All data preprocessing and experiments were implemented in Python 3.9.
 A list of software packages used is available in the source code repository.